惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 It’s no surprise that the SpaceX offering statement, filed the evening of May 20, shows that as of today, the rocket, satellite and AI enterprise sports tiny revenues and books large losses.
 That its market cap following the IPO slated for mid-June’s expected to hit $1.5 trillion or more highlights that its fans are basing their overwhelming optimism almost exclusively on great things to come.
 But a careful reading of the S-1 reveals substantial barriers in the path to achieving the sorcerous performance required to reward shareholders who flock to the most anticipated debut ever seen.

 The reason isn’t simply that SpaceX will be fighting the law of large numbers by starting life as a public company as an extremely expensive stock.
-Put simply, as the prospectus highlights, Elon Musk’s creation has essentially re-invented itself from a commercial space pioneer facing relatively mild competition, to an AI-centric player that’s vying for the same dollars and customers, as the hyperscaler crowd led by Microsoft, Google, OpenAI, Coreweave, and sundry smaller but still formidable participants.
+Put simply, as the prospectus highlights, Elon Musk’s creation has essentially re-invented itself from a commercial space pioneer facing relatively mild competition, to an AI-centric player that’s vying for the same dollars and customers, as the hyperscaler crowd led by Microsoft, Google, OpenAI, CoreWeave, and sundry smaller but still formidable participants.

 To win in that crowded and hot sector, SpaceX will need to go super-big on capex for data centers and R&D that hatches fresh enterprise products.
-As the prospectus displays, those already-huge expenditures are already accelerating, and they’ll keep ramping over the next few years.
+As the prospectus displays, those already-huge expenditures are now accelerating, and they’ll keep ramping over the next few years.
 Yet garnering major profits from AI may take a lot longer.
 The S-1 makes that point as well.
-The original space businesses may prove highly successful, but it’s likely not big enough to do most of the work.
+The original space businesses could prove highly successful, but it’s likely not big enough to do most of the work.
 It’s clear that Musk’s ambitions, and the investors’ hopes as reflected in the valuation, are heavily tilted to a knockout performance in AI.

 To handicap SpaceX’s prospects, it’s crucial to ignore the Wall Street buzz and Musk hype about colonies on the moon and examine, via the prospectus, how much money SpaceX now pours into fashioning the AI franchise, and what it’s reaping from the space ventures to support it.

 An excellent new report from David Trainer, CEO of financial research firm New Constructs, identifies several weaknesses threaten SpaceX’s prospects.
 They include a lopsided governance structure where the funds and individual will own almost 60% of shares but get almost no voting power.
 Instead, Elon Musk will exercise virtually total control; the founder and CEO can’t be removed from office by a shareholder vote and is free to name a board dominated by insiders.
 (This reporter addressed these issues in a previous story https://fortune.com/2026/05/22/space-x-stock-ipo-price-elon-musk-shareholders/.)
-Trainer also notes that SpaceX will make its public debut as the most unprofitable player in all of its main businesses.
+Trainer also notes that SpaceX will make its public debut as the most unprofitable company in all of its main businesses.

 Another red flag: Trainer dug into the S-1 to find that the lion’s share of the projected IPO proceeds is already spoken for.
 So the question arise, where will all this money needed for capex come from?
-The potential share issuance and borrowing needed to the AI march could prove a big negative for investors.
+The potential share issuance and borrowing needed to fund the AI march could prove a big negative for investors.

 Of the two non-AI sectors, rockets are spouting losses while the satellite side’s thriving